cyanyux/nvr-notify/README.md

 4. Copy the generated token.
 5. Replace the `LINE_NOTIFY_TOKENS` in the **compose-synology.yaml** and **compose-frigate.yaml** files.

+**Note:** Remember to add Line Notify as a friend or invite it to a group chat before you can send notifications.

 ## Synology DSM Line Notify

 1. Open **Control Panel**, select **Notification**, click **Webhook**, and click **Add**.